Obama's faith outreach advisor Michael Wear will discuss the future of religion in America.

 Operations and Events Manager

 Anna joined Theos in June 2015 and holds a BA in Theology from Heythrop College, University of London.
 She later gained a PG Diploma in Theatre.
-Anna taught English and Music in Poland and Ghana, and spent twelve years coordinating university programmes and working with students at Heythrop, SOAS, KCL and Imperial College.
-Her research interests are in the links between the arts, theology and philosophy.
+Anna taught English and Music in Poland and Ghana, then spent twelve years coordinating university programmes and working with students at Heythrop, SOAS, KCL and Imperial College.
+Her research interests are in the links between the arts, theology and philosophy and she writes about this for the Theos website and Radius, the Religious Drama Society.

 Ben first joined Theos as an intern in September 2013 and has been a researcher since 2014.
 He read Theology and Religious Studies at the University of Cambridge and also has an MSc in European Studies from the LSE European Institute.
 He is the author of the Theos reports A Very Modern Ministry: Chaplaincy in the UK, A Soul for the Union and Catholic Social Thought and Catholic Charities in Britain Today